Seattle Rental Market Overview

 Local Tip for Seattle Renters

 Seattle's just cause eviction protections kick in after 6 months of residential tenancy.
 After that, your landlord needs a specific statutory reason to end your tenancy.
-If you've been there 6 months and haven't received a renewal offer, ask for one — you have more leverage than you think.
+If you've been there 6 months and haven't received a renewal offer, one is commonly requested at that point, when leverage is greater than tenants expect.

 Frequently Asked Questions About Renting in Seattle